Elkfox/Focus/README.md

 ---

 ### Instructions
 Grab `concrete.popup.js` or `concrete.popup.min.js` from the `dist/` folder.
-If you're just wanting to include a basic modal script on the your page include the following snippet in your index.html or other template file
+If you're just wanting to include a basic modal script on the your page include the following snippet in your html file.
 ```html
 <script src="<path_to_javascript_files>/concrete.popup.min.js"></script>
 ```